NishantkSingh0/ANN-MNIST/README.md

-# Feed-Forward Neural Network (FFN) for MNIST & Fashion MNIST classification.
+# Subclassing Feed-Forward Neural Network (FFN) for MNIST & Fashion MNIST classification.

 # Overview
 This repository contains a TensorFlow/Keras implementation of a Feed-Forward Neural Network (FFN) trained to classify handwritten digits from the MNIST dataset.
 The model achieves an accuracy of 99.55% on the test set.